RainingSea/cese/project/website/SocialShare/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'SocialShare' will be developed using HTML for the front-end and Python for the back-end.
-The application will utilize the Flask framework to handle routing and serve HTML templates.
-User data will be managed through local text files, ensuring a lightweight and efficient approach without the need for a SQL database.",
+"Implementation approach": "The 'SocialShare' web application will be developed using Python with the Flask framework for the backend and HTML for the frontend.
+Flask will facilitate routing and handling HTTP requests.
+The application will utilize open-source libraries such as Flask for web development and Jinja2 for templating.
+The overall strategy includes creating a simple and intuitive user interface while ensuring that the core functionalities are implemented effectively for a demo version.",

-"UI design": "The UI will consist of several key components: a Registration Page for user sign-up, a Login Page for authentication, a Profile Page for managing user information, a Content Sharing interface for uploading articles, a Discovery Page for exploring shared content, and an Engagement section for liking, commenting, and messaging.
-Each page will be linked through a simple navigation bar to ensure smooth user experience.",

-"Data Storage": "Data will be stored in local text files, with separate files designated for different types of data: 'users.txt' for user information, 'articles.txt' for shared content, and 'comments.txt' for user interactions.
-This approach allows for easy data retrieval and management through basic file operations in Python, maintaining simplicity and efficiency.",
+"UI design":"The user interface will consist of the following key components: \n1. **Registration Page**: A form where users can input their username and password to create an account. \n2. **Login Page**: A form for users to log in using their credentials. \n3. **Profile Management**: A page where users can view and edit their profile information, including bio and personal details. \n4. **Content Sharing**: A form for users to upload articles, which will include a text area for content and a submit button. \n5. **Discovery Page**: A feed displaying articles shared by other users, with options to like, comment, and save. \n6. **User Interaction**: Features for following other users and messaging, displayed in a sidebar or separate section.",

+"Data Storage":"Data will be stored in local text files, with the following structure: \n1. **users.txt**: Stores user information in the format 'username,password,bio'.
+Each line represents a different user. \n2. **articles.txt**: Stores shared articles in the format 'username,article_content,timestamp'.
+Each line represents a different article. \n3. **comments.txt**: Stores comments on articles in the format 'article_id,username,comment_content'.
+Each line represents a different comment. \n4. **likes.txt**: Stores likes on articles in the format 'article_id,username'.
+Each line represents a different like.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/profile.html", "templates/discovery.html", "templates/content_share.html", "users.txt", "articles.txt", "comments.txt"],
+"File list": ["main.py", "templates/registration.html", "templates/login.html", "templates/profile.html", "templates/content_share.html", "templates/discovery.html", "users.txt", "articles.txt", "comments.txt", "likes.txt"],

 "Data structures and interfaces": " classDiagram
-    class User {
+    class Main {
-        -username: str
-        -password: str
+        -UserManager user_manager
+        -ArticleManager article_manager
-        -bio: str
+        +main() str
+    }
+    class UserManager {
+        -users: list
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
-        +update_profile(bio: str) void
+        +update_profile(username: str, bio: str) bool
     }
-    class Article {
+    class ArticleManager {
-        -title: str
-        -content: str
-        -author: str
+        -articles: list
-        +share_article(title: str, content: str, author: str) void }
+        +share_article(username: str, content: str) bool
-    class Comment {
-        -article_id: int
-        -comment_text: str
-        -user: str
+        +get_articles() list
+        +like_article(article_id: str, username: str) bool
-        +add_comment(article_id: int, comment_text: str, user: str) void }
+        +comment_on_article(article_id: str, username: str, comment: str) bool }
-    class Main {
-        +main() str
-    }
 ",
 [/CONTENT]